GIF: Palettes

-A small color table may suffice for small images, and keeping the color table small allows the file to be downloaded faster.
-Both the 87a and 89a specifications allow color tables of 2n colors for any n from 1 through 8.
-Most graphics applications will read and display GIF images with any of these table sizes; but some do not support all sizes when creating images.
+A GIF file may have a global color table, and each frame may also have a local color table.
+To conserve space, the specification allows color tables of 2n colors for any n from 1 through 8.
+Most graphics applications will read and display GIF images with any of these table sizes; but many do not support all sizes when creating images.
 Tables of 2, 16, and 256 colors are widely supported.